sberan/q-graph/README.md

 #### _then

-`_then` entries modify the result of the flow.
+`_then` entries wait for all other entries to run, and modify the result of the flow.
 Instead of a map of all results, the result of the `_then` entry is returned.

 *Example*